RHODL Ratio

 | Mar 2024 peak | 7.8k | 13 Mar 2024 | No |

-The denominator shifted.
-RHODL is sensitive to the maturity of the 1–2y cohort — coins acquired during the prior bear-market accumulation phase.
-As Bitcoin matured, that cohort grew larger and more diversified each cycle.
-By 2021, the 1–2y bucket held a much greater share of realized cap than in 2017, so the same level of young-coin churn produced a smaller RHODL print.
-By 2024, the addition of spot-ETF flows distorted the picture further: ETF creation/redemption can age-reset coins via custodial reshuffling, biasing the 1-week bucket up without implying real distribution.
+The denominator matured.
+RHODL is sensitive to the size of the 1–2y cohort — coins acquired during the prior bear’s accumulation phase.
+As Bitcoin grew, that cohort grew larger and more diversified each cycle.
+By 2021 the 1–2y bucket held a far greater share of realized cap than in 2017, so the same intensity of young-coin churn produced a smaller ratio.

-Lost coins compound the effect.
+Lost coins compound it.
 Every Patoshi-era coin that has not moved since 2010 ages permanently into the “over 10y” bucket and never returns to the 1–2y denominator.
-Chainalysis research has estimated 2.78 to 3.79 million BTC permanently lost; Sergio Demian Lerner’s Patoshi research identifies roughly 1.1 million Satoshi-era coins that have not moved since 2010 (recap on Yahoo Finance).
-The 1y2y denominator is mechanically smaller than “all coins ever active in a 1–2y window since 2010” would imply, but it is also more meaningful — a slowly-decaying baseline of recently-aged conviction holders.
+Chainalysis has estimated 2.78 to 3.79 million BTC permanently lost; Sergio Demian Lerner’s Patoshi research identifies roughly 1.1 million Satoshi-era coins untouched since 2010 (recap on Yahoo Finance).
+The 1–2y denominator is mechanically a slowly-decaying baseline of recently-aged conviction holders — meaningful, but structurally smaller each cycle.

 Custodial reshuffling distorts the young-coin numerator.
 RHODL treats every on-chain transfer as a coin-age reset.
-When an exchange or ETF custodian consolidates UTXOs internally, those coins move into the 1-week bucket without any “real” distribution by an investor.
-The effect has grown since the January 2024 launch of US spot Bitcoin ETFs, which churn substantial daily on-chain volume at the custodial layer.
+When an exchange or ETF custodian consolidates UTXOs internally, those coins move into the 1-week bucket without any real distribution by an investor.
+The effect has grown sharply since the January 2024 launch of US spot Bitcoin ETFs, which move substantial daily on-chain volume at the custodial layer — one reason the March 2024 print of 7.8k is the lowest cycle-top RHODL on record.

-2020 Covid was a regime exception.
-The Mar 2020 trough at 1,118 was well above the canonical sub-1,000 deep-bottom band.
-Spot price recovered faster than the HODL-wave structure could age into the deep-bottom regime — the bottom window was ~2 months, but RHODL needs at least 6–12 months in a low-activity regime to fully repopulate the 1y2y denominator.
-The signal was directionally correct (RHODL collapsed from 4,500 to 1,100) but did not cleanly enter the canonical zone.
+March 2020 was the regime exception that proves the timing constraint.
+The Covid flush bottomed at 1,118 — above the canonical sub-1,000 deep-bottom band.
+Spot recovered faster than the HODL-wave structure could age into the deep-bottom regime: the bottom window was roughly two months, but RHODL needs six to twelve months in a low-activity regime to repopulate the 1–2y denominator.
+The signal was directionally right (RHODL fell from roughly 2,100 in early February to 1,118) but never cleanly entered the canonical floor zone.
+A V-shaped bottom is the one bottom RHODL is built to miss.

 Frequently asked